nikcleju/DSP_Course/Labs/Test/LabTest.md

 - Create and use Matlab functions

-- Implement a system in a Matlab function, based on the equation
+- Implement a system in a Matlab function, based on the system equation

   - the function takes `x` as input and outputs the result vector `y`